smaranika-bhattacherya/airtribe-pml-career-assistance/pml-career-assistance-journey.md

 ---

-*For any queries related to the Career Assistance process, please reach out to your Program Manager on the cohort Slack channel.*
+*For any queries related to the Career Assistance process, please reach out to your Program Manager*

 ---
 > © Airtribe | AI-First Product Management Program